darcy5d/Fintech_Module_18_Homework_Blockchain/README.md

 The PyChain Ledger is an implementation of a basic blockchain ledger, developed using Python and visualized using Streamlit.
 The goal of the project was to further understand the architecture of blockchains by building a rudimentary version and enabling basic transactions.

+A full video of the streamlit interface is [available on Vimeo ](https://vimeo.com/879074527)

 ![Genesis Block & Successful Block Creation](https://github.com/darcy5d/Fintech_Module_18_Homework_Blockchain/blob/main/screengrabs/01_gif.gif?raw=true)

 ## Steps Undertaken: